 I’m a huge believer that when you have a problem in an area of your life, you find a solution for it and get it resolved.
 After years of fighting an uphill battle of constantly feeling behind and overwhelmed, I’ve learned that planning my entire year all at once helps me immensely.
-I should also add that I’m running a team of 4 people, so it’s key that we are planning ahead so that everyone knows exactly what they should be working on and when the finish line is so we can meet our deadline.
+I should also add that I’m running a team, so it’s key that we are planning ahead so that everyone knows exactly what they should be working on and when the finish line is so we can meet our deadline.
 However, team aside, when you put deadlines in your own life for things you want to accomplish, you’ll find that you get a whole lot more done!

 Creates more balance

 You likely know by now that I’m a planner.
 I like to have all my ducks in a row, and when I plan out my year I know exactly what to expect which is so helpful for me to have balance in my life.
 I know that when one project is complete and we have time before the next deadline I can have some time to rest.
 Or if we are ahead of schedule on a deadline, I can have some off time.
 I also put off time on my calendar which I’ll explain in just a bit.

 Another reason I do this, is so I know how to plan and prepare for the things coming up on the calendar.
 I know how to prepare my family if I know I’ll be gone, or I know how to prepare daily task list for the project that is next on the calendar.

 How I Plan My Entire Year at Once

 The first thing I do is physically prepare a place where I can see my entire year all at once.